w3c/device-posture/security-privacy-self-assessment.md

 ### 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?

-The specified API will be available in third-part contexts via iframe guarded by permission policy and focus requirements.
-The API is also only available in secure contexts.
+The specified API will be available in third-party contexts via iframe either through CSS or JavaScript.

 ### 2.14.
 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?